ctesta01/QualtricsTools/README.md

 [devtools](https://github.com/hadley/devtools),
 [Rtools](https://cran.r-project.org/bin/windows/Rtools/) (if you're on Windows), and [Pandoc](http://pandoc.org/).
 For Rtools with Windows, [please make sure Rtools is added to the `Path` environment variable](http://stackoverflow.com/a/29480538/3161979).
-You need to `install.packages('devtools')` or have already installed it.
-After installing each of the prerequisites, to install QualtricsTools run the following in R:
+You need to `install.packages('devtools')` or have already installed the devtools package in R. After installing each of the prerequisites, to install QualtricsTools run the following in R:

     devtools::install_github("ctesta01/QualtricsTools")